hollacs/oo_amxx/README.md

 Idea drafted with Hon Fai (aka BB.O.)<br>
 Author: Hon Fai & holla

+OO is an amxx module for the amxxpawn language that can implement the basic features of object-oriented programming,<br>
+such as classes, objects, inheritance, etc. <br>
+It uses some special syntax and functions to simulate the concepts of object-oriented programming, <br>
+allowing developers to write amxxpawn code in a more concise and flexible way.<br>

 Thanks to [OKAPI module](https://github.com/Arkshine/Okapi/tree/master) authors, I referenced their code to implement to use variable arguments in [MF_ExecuteForward()](https://github.com/hollacs/oo_amxx/blob/29a2387fe127b3618ecb5eac269289815b2046b9/src/oo_forward.cpp#L249) and [MF_RegisterSpForward()](https://github.com/hollacs/oo_amxx/blob/29a2387fe127b3618ecb5eac269289815b2046b9/src/oo_forward.cpp#L67)